 - Leadership: All organizations need strong leaders that are able to inspire and motivate other individuals to succeed and work at a high level.
 Leadership is also crucial during downtimes and periods of stress within the organization.
 If problems arise, people will look to their leaders to address them.

 - Teamwork and Collaboration: While individuals will have their own interests in their career, it is important that they are able to interact with other employees not only in a respectful manner but one that allows teams and departments to get their work done effectively.

 - Communication Skills: Possessing strong verbal and non-verbal communication skills to effectively speak with team members is crucial.
 This skill is important in many aspects of a job, whether it be public speaking, communicating ideas to team members, or keeping a positive attitude.

 - Problem-Solving: It is inevitable that things will go wrong in a business.
-People that can handle the stress, prioritize tasks, and fix problems are extremely valuable to an organization.
-This soft skill is even more important for senior level employees, and newcomers that can showcase this skill are likely to move up within an organization.
+People that can handle stress, prioritize tasks, and fix problems are extremely valuable to an organization.
+This soft skill is even more important for senior-level employees, and newcomers that can showcase this skill are likely to move up within an organization.

 - Emotional Intelligence: This refers to the ability to assess and manage your own emotions while also being aware of the emotions of those around you.
 Strong emotional intelligence guides you when making decisions and is especially useful in occupations with tight deadlines and high stress.

 - Time Management: It is essential that individuals understand the importance of balancing urgent tasks with longer-term priority ones, and do not get behind on any deadlines or timelines.